LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/simple-faq.md

 <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/template_faq_simple_image_3.png" alt="">

-{: .important}
-For detailed information on adding a KnowledgeAI integration, see [here](conversation-builder-integrations-knowledgeai-integrations.html).

 #### Test your bot

 Once you’ve got it all setup, try it out by using the Preview to make sure your articles are returning, and, if not, the fail message is displaying properly.